eclipse-epsilon/epsilon-website/mkdocs/docs/doc/workflow.md

 ### The Abstract Executable Module Task

 This task is the base of all the model management tasks presented in the following section.
 Its aim is to encapsulate the commonalities of Epsilon tasks in order to reduce duplication among them.
 As already discussed, in Epsilon, specifications of model management tasks are organized in executable modules.
-While modules can be stored anywhere, in the case of the workflow it is assumed that they are either stored as separate files in the file-system or they are provided inline within the worfklow.
+While modules can be stored anywhere, in the case of the workflow it is assumed that they are either stored as separate files in the file-system or they are provided inline within the workflow.
 Thus, this abstract task defines an `src` attribute that specifies the path of the source file in which the Epsilon module is stored, but also supports inline specification of the source of the module.
 The two alternatives are demonstrated in the listings below.

 ```xml
 <project default="main">